Urban Growing

 More apples than you can use?
 Donate them to be part of The Botanic Garden’s local cider project and enjoy a free cider!

-Apple Day aims to reduce wastage of garden apples, bringing together the community and The Cider Box taprooms for this one-day event at the University of Bristol Botanic Garden.
+Apple Day aims to reduce wastage of garden apples, bringing together the community and The Cider Box taprooms for this one-day event here at the University of Bristol Botanic Garden.

 How it works:

 Give your apples a rinse (especially if they’re grubby) and bag them up.
 Bruised apples are fine but please no rotten apples!
+Please bring apples from unsprayed tree-no pesticides or chemical treatments; homegrown or allotment apples are ideal.

-A 5kg donation of apples will give you 1 bottle of cider which you can collect from The Cider Box in April 2024!
+A 5kg donation of apples will give you 1 bottle of cider which you can collect from The Cider Box in April 2026!

 All apple pomace will be donated to a local farm.